Sample Hazardous Waste Disposal Projects

-While we do a great amount of work for Federal Express, one particular station called us with an emergency spill that occured on one of their trucks.
+While we do a great amount of work for Federal Express, one particular station called us with an emergency spill that occurred on one of their trucks.
 It was a caustic solution that had broken open and spilled inside the truck.
 This solution was corrosive and was all over the metal truck floor.
 We responded to the cleanup, neutralized the solution, containerized the spill and cleaned up the truck in time so as not to delay the delivery of the remaining packages.

 Even though this was a small spill, FedEx knew they could count on us to be there promptly to solve the problem.